CodeMaxx/CodeMaxx.github.io/_posts/2016-06-15-different-kinds-of-executables.md

 `Non stripped` binaries contain debugging information.
 This information is a representation of the relationship between the executable program and the original source code.
 It includes things like Global and Static variable names and function names.<br>
 `Stripped` binaries on the other hand lack this debugging information.

 All these things are a must know for a Reverse Engineer.
+If you'd like to see some reverse engineering in practice, take a look at [my Bugs Bunny reversing challenge](/writeups/bugs_bunny_rev75/), where I dig a flag out of a binary's guts.
 I hope this blog increased you knowledge in this genre. :) In case of any doubts comment below.

 Cheers!